January 15, 2026

 Kiama-Shellharbour’s Property Market: Sales Market Trends

-Inventory has fallen to around 2.8 months of supply as listings for sale have declined since mid-2025, while sales volumes have risen steadily.
+Inventory has fallen to a balanced level of 2.6 months.
+Listings have declined since mid-2025, while sales volumes have risen steadily, tightening the market.

 Kiama-Shellharbour’s Property Market: Rental Market Trends